Operation X (book)

-Operation X: The Untold Story of India's Covert Naval War in East Pakistan is a book co-authored by M.N.R.
+Operation X: The Untold Story of India's Covert Naval War in East Pakistan is a book co-authored by Captain M.N.R.
 Samant and Sandeep Unnithan.
 It is the first known documentation of Indian Navy's Directorate of Naval Intelligence's Operation X, which was undertaken in 1971 during the Bangladesh Liberation War.

 Authors

 The book is co-authored by Sandeep Unnithan and M.N.R.
 Samant.

 Sandeep Unnithan

 Sandeep Unnithan is a writer and journalist who is an Executive Editor at India Today.

 M.N.R.
 Samant

 Indian Navy Captain Mohan Narayan Rao Samant (1930-2019) was the Staff Officer, G1 of the Naval Commando Operations-X unit.
 He was decorated with India's second highest gallantry award, the Maha Vir Chakra.
 He died on 20 March 2019.

 Launch

 The book was launched in August 2019 in the presence of both former and incumbent Indian Navy Chiefs, including Admiral Sunil Lanba and Admiral Arun Prakash.
 Former Indian envoy to Pakistan Gopalaswami Parthasarathy and Commodore A. W. Chowdhury, who led a mutiny against Pakistan, were also present.